Article

 Searching on foreign keys

 We can use foreign keys to search a table based on data from a connected table.
-To be able to search on foreign keys with strings as well as ID numbers, admins will need to change the data model settings to match figure 7.
-From the main Metabase navigation bar, click on the gears icon to open up the Admin Panel, click on the Data Model tab, and select Sample Database
+To be able to search on foreign keys with strings as well as ID numbers, admins will need to change the data model settings settings.
+From the main Metabase navigation bar, click on the gears icon to open up the Admin Panel, click on the Data Model tab, and select Sample Database.
+Next, click on the Reviews table and click on the gears icon next to the Product_ID field.

 You can learn more about editing metadata in our documentation.